 Leica T versus Leica Q Typ 116

 The Leica T (Typ 701) and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in April 2014 and June 2015.
 The T Typ 701 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
-The cameras are based on an APS-C (T Typ 701) and a full frame sensor.
+The cameras are based on an APS-C (T Typ 701) and a full frame (Q Typ 116) sensor.
 The T Typ 701 has a resolution of 16.2 megapixel, whereas the Q Typ 116 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica T and the Leica Q Typ 116 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T Typ 701 – represents 100 percent across all the size and weight measures).